rubyide/vscode-ruby/README.md

 Integrated Terminal.
 (View > Integrated Terminal).
 Try `ruby -v`, `gem env gemdir`, `gem list | grep rubocop`, `which rubocop` and then `rubocop -v`.
 This might shed some light on why a gem dependency isn't working.

+## Language Server
+As of version v0.20.0, a new language server has been introduced into the extension.
+This server provides the following features:

+* Balanced pairs (eg `def-end`, `if-end`, etc) highlighting
+* Syntax aware code folding

+The server is designed to slowly replace existing extension functionality.
+Users can choose to replace that functionality with that of the language server's via the `useLanguageServer` configuration option (set it to `true`).
+You can verify the server is running via the "Output" tab in VSCode (next to the Terminal).

+### Feature Requests
+The language server is under active development.
+You can check [Issue 317](https://github.com/rubyide/vscode-ruby/issues/317) to see the currently proposed feature list.
+Please do not open GitHub issues for unimplemented features that are already on that list!

 ## Debugger
 ### Install Ruby Dependencies